Archive for the 'Programming' Category

 Technically, it doesn’t matter, simply because in my experience you cannot properly prepare yourself for the reality of the next job that you take.

 If you would have told me less than half a year before I even interviewed for that job that I would have to learn Lua very soon, I would probably have laughed at you in total disbelief.
-Learn a total niche language – AGAIN – for a new job?
+Learning a total niche language – AGAIN – for a new job?
 Really?

 My simple personal reality is this: Python, Java, C, C++, Java, not even PHP, Pearl or Ruby when they were still a thing ever made me any money or opened the door to an interesting job.
-The various dead Pascal, Basic or xBase dialects did – or the ability to quickly pick up something like Lua and become productive enough in it.
+The various dead Pascal, BASIC or xBase dialects did – or the ability to quickly pick up something like Lua and become productive enough in it.

 That is important, I think: You almost never need to actually master anything, you just need to know something well enough to get something done in or with it.
 The day after you’ve finished a project, you can usually kiss all the problem specific details that you’ve learned goodbye and the next task at hand will force you to learn a huge load of other, totally unrelated things.
 At least that’s how it always was for me.
 At best, I could take some general concepts and abstracts with me.
 At best.

-Throughout the years, it has always helped me that I had started at a time when system memory was still counted in Kilobytes, when 5,25″ disks were still a thing and my first 10 Megabyte(!) hard disk was till a few years in the future.
+Throughout the years, it has always helped me that I had started at a time when system memory was still counted in Kilobytes, when 5,25″ disks were still a thing and my first 10 Megabyte(!) hard disk was still a few years in the future.

-Programming a computer in a Basic dialect was the default way of using a computer at that time.
+Programming a computer in a BASIC dialect was the default way of using a computer at that time.

 Back then, we were forced to understand some fundamental technical concepts first in order to actually do something – anything – with those machines.
 There were no GUIs.
 There were no apps for everything.
 There was no public Internet.
 And still, everything was way more fun back then as it is today.
 If something didn’t work, we knew we had only ourselves to blame.

 But I am grateful that I started back at that time and got to see and experience all the developments first hand.
-I learned Basic on a Casio PB100.
+I learned BASIC on a Casio PB100.
 My first “real” computer was a Sinclair ZX81 with one (!)
 Kilobyte of RAM.
 I learned 6502 Assembler and UCSD Pascal on an Apple ][ clone.
 I witnessed the rise of DOS.
 I was around when IBM OS/2 and Novell Netware both lost to Microsoft Windows NT.
 My first online experience happened on a 300 baud acoustic coupler – and that had nothing to do with the Internet, that was a just dialing into some computer somewhere far away.
 I saw the browser war and how Internet Explorer won over Netscape.
 I installed my first Linux distribution long before the Linux kernel had reached version 1.0 and before the company called Red Hat was founded.
 I learned COBOL, JCL and SQL on an actual IBM mainframe running MVS.

 I burned a lot of time chasing the latest technological fad and buying into marketing hypes and saw many, many hyped products and technologies come and go.